watchexec/command-group/README.md

 - **[API documentation][docs]**.
 - [Dual-licensed][copyright] with Apache 2.0 and MIT.
 - Minimum Supported Rust Version: 1.60.0.
-  - This is set as: 5 versions before stable, at the time of publish.
+  - Only the last five stable versions are supported.
+  - MSRV increases within that range at publish time will not incur major version bumps.

 [caretaker]: ./CARETAKERS.md
 [copyright]: ./COPYRIGHT